vovk new

 controllers,

-The segment produces an API that’s going to be available at /api/foo/… endpoint.
+The segment exposes an API at /api/foo/β¦.

 vovk new [module] [name]